phone icon in white color

 Cataracts usually progress gradually and take years to mature.
 Over time, the cataract will cover more area of your natural lens as it becomes severe.
 The severity of cataracts are:

-• Early Cataracts- It is the beginning stage of cataracts at which the lens is almost clear but the ability of the lens to change focus is compromised.
-Due to this, symptoms like blurry vision, glare from lights, and increasing eye strain will start to appear.
+• Early Cataracts- It is the initial stage of cataracts at which the lens is almost clear but its ability to change focus is compromised.
+Due to this, symptoms like blurry vision, glare from lights, and increasing eye strain start to appear.

-• Immature Cataracts- At this stage, the protein starts to accumulate on the lens, making it cloudy and slightly opaque.
-Along with vision problems, other symptoms like light sensitivity will also appear.
+• Immature Cataracts- At this stage, the protein starts to accumulate on the lens, giving cloudy vision and slightly opaque lens.
+Along with vision problems, other symptoms like light sensitivity also appear.
 You may need eyeglasses or anti-glare lenses to see nearby.

-• Mature Cataracts- In this stage, the cataract starts to mature, and the opacity of the lens further decreases.
-The lens will appear milky white or amber in color and the vision will also be considerably affected.
+• Mature Cataracts- In this stage, the cataract starts to mature, and the opacity of the lens further increases.
+The lens appears milky white or amber in color and the vision is also considerably affected.

-• Hypermature Cataracts- It is the most serious stage of cataracts at which the damage to the lens is significant.
-If not removed at the right time, a hyper mature cataract may cause inflammation in the eye or increase the eye pressure that can cause glaucoma.
+• Hypermature Cataracts- It is the most serious stage of cataracts when the lens is significantly damaged.
+If doctors don’t remove it within the right time, a hyper mature cataract can cause inflammation in the eye or increase the eye pressure that can cause glaucoma.

 The effects of cataracts are determined by how fast it is advancing.
 In the beginning, cataracts will negatively impact your daily life as you won’t be able to read, work, drive, or follow any of your hobbies due to reduced vision.